AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 ##Label

 Like with any other chart type, we can set the chart label and adjust it.
-Let our speedometer be for the TOYOTA car:
+Let our speedometer be for the car of Albany brand:

 ```
     //gauge label
     gauge.label()
-        .text('TOYOTA')
+        .text('ALBANY')
         .anchor('center') //set the position of the label
         .adjustFontSize(true)
         .width('55%')